Fz3r0/Fz3r0/README.md

 - The reason this repository is publicly accessible is because it shares the GNU free software ideology and philosophy, it means the freedom to run the software, to study the software, to modify the software, and to share copies of the software (whether modified or not).

   I believe that all people in the world should learn about Computer Science and Technology for free, the knowledge must be accesible for everyone as a human right, which would make this world a better place, in addition to leaving a small footprint of the greatness of human capacity in this tiny instant of time and in this little portion of infinite universe.
-I really hope that someday this can help someone and that person keep spreading the knowledge.
+I really hope that someday this can help someone...

 - All the scripts, binaries, software, techniques, programs, directories, databases, guides or any other resource contained in this repository should be used ONLY for authorized penetration testing, networking laboratories, ethical hacking, scientific investigation, experimentation and/or educational purposes.

 - This repository contain codes and scripts that could harm some systems and devices.
 Read carefully each file documentation and/or script before download, extract, execute, copy or compile.

-- Some techniques & executions shown in this repository could be considered illegal in some Countries, be sure that you understand and are complying with the laws regarding informatics, sensitive data & other kind of ICTs regulations in your area.
+- Some techniques, executions and processes shown in this repository could be considered illegal in some Countries, be sure that you understand and are complying with the laws regarding informatics, sensitive data & other kind of ICTs regulations in your area.
 It is recommended to study the legislation of the Regulatory Domain in each Country before replicating any process included in this repository.

 - It is mandatory to experiment only in controlled laboratory environments, whether physical or virtual.
 The administrator in charge of any device, network, or infrastructure must be aware and agree to any security engagement or configuration that is intended to be carried out.
 Rules of Engagement (RoE), an external contract or other NDAs (Non-Disclosure Agreement) are recomended.